 As with so many things that we complicate in our lives, we may often complicate how we find joy.
 Is it in here?
 Is is over there?
 What are the rules for joy to be available to you?
 Do the stars have to line up?
 Or circumstances all in alignment?
 Or perhaps it is available away from work, or on the weekends.

-As Mark Nepo says so well in only nine words, “the key to knowing joy is being easily pleased.”
-In other words, the less rules the better.
-The less complications the better.
+As Mark Nepo says so well in only nine words, “the key to knowing joy is being easily pleased."
+In other words, the fewer rules the better.
+The fewer complications the better.

 This can then become that which guides our life, creating a more fruitful and enjoyable life at the same time.
 I like how Alan Cohen puts it in the title of one of his great books: Joy is my compass.